helixml/docs/pages/index.md

 ---
 title: Create your own AI using any data
-description: From language models to image models and more, Helix brings the best of open source AI to your business in an ergonomic, scalable way, while optimizing precious GPU memory.
+description: From language models to image models and more, Helix brings the best of open source AI to your business in an ergonomic, scalable way, while optimizing the tradeoff between GPU memory and latency.
 ---

 {% section .hero %}

 {% typewriter /%}

 > Looking for a private GenAI platform?
-From language models to image models and more, Helix brings the best of open source AI to your business in an ergonomic, scalable way, while optimizing precious GPU memory.
+From language models to image models and more, Helix brings the best of open source AI to your business in an ergonomic, scalable way, while optimizing the tradeoff between GPU memory and latency.

 [View docs](/docs/getting-started) {% .primary %}